An Interview with PLASTIX Founder Hans Axel Kristensen by Nadine Zylberberg

 Hans believes legislation should be steering economies towards sustainability through clear and consistent political interventions — but that businesses must be the driving engines.
 With maritime plastics, specifically, change begins by reframing a traditional way of working and including stakeholders in the process.

-As Hans acknowledges, recycling in this manner is not a one-size-fits-all approach.
-Hans works with suppliers shipping nets and rope to PLASTIX all the way from Alaska — where the alternative would be sending them to a Seattle landfill.
+Kristensen acknowledges that recycling is not a one-size-fits-all approach.
+Hans works with shipping nets and rope from Alaska — where the alternative would be sending them to a Seattle landfill.
 Currently, the company works with Iceland under a return deposit system, whereby maritime industry partners and commercial vessels pay a fee to cover nets that don’t arrive back to the harbor; those that do are transported as part of the scheme back to Reykjavik, where they are pre-sorted, containerized, and shipped to PLASTIX.
 “Then, we report back to the Icelandic authorities what we have produced with their input,” Hans said.

 Sometimes, Hans finds that nets are being repaired with different types of polymers, mostly PA (nylon) or PET on an HDPE fishing net, prompting the team to go back to the source.
 “We went out to the ports and asked the fishermen directly, ‘Why are you repairing your nets when there are risks that they break with this type of rope, which is a completely different plastic type?’
 And they came up with this brilliant answer: ‘Well, listen, when we’re out there fishing and our hands are super cold, we need something soft to work with.
 HDPE is a little stiffer and the surface a little bit more slippery.’
 So we can go back to the netting and rope producers and say, ‘Listen, you just need to increase the MFI of your repair kit so we can use the same material and then make a slight color difference so they can see what they have repaired.’”